gasconma1960/Final-Project-Mortgage-Rate-Genie/README_christy.md

 ## Discussion
--Limitations/shortcomings of deep learning model - cannot determine feature weight
+-Limitations/shortcomings of deep learning model - cannot determine feature weight Model Evaluation: You would evaluate the performance of the model using statistical metrics such as the R-squared value, the mean squared error, and the root mean squared error.
+These metrics help to assess how well the model fits the training data and how well it is likely to perform on new data.

  # **Some more of Machine Learning**
   ## Creating a 3D-Scatter with the PCA data and the clusters